Linda Denley

-Linda Denley (born on August 8th, 1960) is a martial artist from Houston, Texas.
+Linda Denley (born August 8, 1960) is a martial artist from Houston, Texas.
 She is widely considered one of the greatest Karate point fighters and semi-contact kickboxers of all time.
 From 1973 to 1996, she was the top-ranked female point fighter in the world and went her first nine years competing without a single loss.
-She accumulated over 70 titles, including winning the Battle of Atlanta 11 times, the U.S. Open nine times, and the U.S. Capital Classic nine times.
+She accumulated over 70 titles, including winning the Battle of Atlanta 11 times, the U.S. Open nine times, and the U.S. Capitol Classic nine times.
 She made history in semi-contact kickboxing, becoming the first American woman to win a WAKO world title and was the first black woman to be Black Belt Magazine's Competitor of the Year.
 She also appeared in several movies, including Jackie Chan's Armour of God and Chuck Norris's Sidekicks.

-Early Life
+Early life

 Denley was one of twelve children and a natural-born athlete.
 While still in high school, she qualified for the Olympics in five track and field events.
 However, her professional winnings on the karate circuit made her ineligible for the Olympics.
 She was also a talented volleyball and basketball player being asked to play semi-pro for the Houston Angels.

 She initially walked into a karate school in 1972 simply to fill a free hour in her schedule, with no intention of fighting.
 Denley began her training under instructors Alfredo and Robert Torres.
 She was a reluctant starter, breaking into tears during her first sparring session, but quickly displayed a natural talent.
 She earned her black belt in Tang Soo Do in 1975.

-Fighting Career
+Fighting career

 Denley became one of the most dominant point fighters in history.
 She was known for her aggressive, hard-hitting style, crab style and fierce competitive spirit, with a simple philosophy: "I just want to win all the time."

 From 1973 to 1996, she was the top-ranked female point fighter in the world.
 She went her first nine years competing without a single loss.
-She accumulated over 70 titles, including winning the Battle of Atlanta 11 times, the U.S. Open nine times, and the U.S. Capital Classic nine times.
+She accumulated over 70 titles, including winning the Battle of Atlanta 11 times, the U.S. Open nine times, and the U.S. Capitol Classic nine times.
 She won the Diamond Nationals in 1984, 1985 and 1987.
 She is also known for several wins over Olympic Taekwondo Gold medalist Arlene Limas.

 She made history in semi-contact kickboxing, becoming the first American woman to win a WAKO world title in London (1985).
 She successfully defended her title in Germany (1987), and Italy (1990), making her the first female to hold three consecutive world titles.